aboutcode-org/aboutcode-toolkit/USAGE.rst

     $ about attrib --mapping-file CUSTOM_MAPPING_FILE_PATH LOCATION OUTPUT

-    --verbose

-        This option tells the tool to show all errors found.
-        The default behavior will only show 'CRITICAL', 'ERROR', and 'WARNING'

     --template

         This option allows you to use your own template for attribution generation.